-A tracheostomy provides an air passage to help you breathe when the usual route for breathing is somehow obstructed or impaired.
+A tracheostomy provides an air passage to help you breathe when the usual route for breathing is somehow blocked or reduced.
 A tracheostomy is often needed when health problems require long-term use of a machine (ventilator) to help you breathe.
-In rare cases, an emergency tracheotomy is performed when your airway is suddenly blocked, such as after a traumatic injury to your face or neck.
+In rare cases, an emergency tracheotomy is performed when the airway is suddenly blocked, such as after a traumatic injury to the face or neck.

 When a tracheostomy is no longer needed, it's allowed to heal shut or is surgically closed.
 For some people, a tracheostomy is permanent.